bkp7/fsnip/README.md

 #### `--ellipsify`

-The ellipsify option will abreviate a json Object, Array or String and indicate this with ellipses `...`.
+The ellipsify option will abbreviate a json Object, Array or String and indicate this with ellipses `...`.
 It can be passed any number of arguments, being the Obeject(s), Array(s) and String(s) to be abbreviated along with those items to be left in prepended by `#`.
 `--ellipsify JSONPath [JSONPath] ... [~JSONPath] [~JSONPath] ...`

 Both types of arguments can be plain text or can use [JSONPath notation](https://www.npmjs.com/package/jsonpath).
 Thus `--ellipsify myObject` is equivalent to `ellipsify $..myObject`.